CharlieDigital/dn6-channels/README.md

 ## Our Base Code

-To simulate this, we're going to create a set of simple mock providers that are going to mock API calls that return sets of events from Google Calendar, Outlook, and Apple iCloud Calendar (we aren't going to actaully make remote calls, we'll just pretend that we make the call and get back sets of events from each endpoint).
+To simulate this, we're going to create a set of simple mock providers that are going to mock API calls that return sets of events from Google Calendar, Outlook, and Apple iCloud Calendar (we aren't going to actually make remote calls, we'll just pretend that we make the call and get back sets of events from each endpoint).

 ```csharp
 public async Task<IEnumerable<CalendarEvent>> GetCalendarEventsAsync() {